inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 -  2.5l drinking water per person per day (17.51 L per week)
 -  15l clean water per person per day (105 L per week)
--  One family kits per family per week (assumes five people per families which not specified in perka)
+-  One family kits per family per week (assumes five people per families which is not specified in perka)
 -  20 people per toilet

-If you feel not satisfied with these configuration, you can define your custom minimum needs for your own area using *Minimum Needs Configuration*
+If you are not satisfied with these configuration, you can define your custom minimum needs for your own area using *Minimum Needs Configuration*

 1. Click in :menuselection:`Plugin → InaSAFE → Minimum Needs Configuration`